 What to Look For

-Many insurance plans cover visits to a registered dietitian, so check out your personal plan.
+Many insurance plans cover visits to a RD or RDN, so check out your personal plan.
 Otherwise, fees tend to be reasonable and worth the investment in your health.
-There are various ways to locate a registered dietitian.
+There are various ways to locate a professional.
 Depending on your history and needs, you may want to seek one who has experience in the area of disordered eating.
 Try any of the following avenues:

 - The Academy of Nutrition and Dietetics referral system at www.eatright.org